Check Benefit Cosmetic Batch Code

 Before you rely on the decoded date

-• Benefit codes are usually short cosmetic lot codes that may be close to shade, kit, or set references; start with box bottom, tube crimp, compact base.
+• Common visible clues for Benefit include short cosmetic lot codes that may be close to shade, kit, or set references; start with box bottom, tube crimp, compact base.

 • Mascara, brow gels, creams, and eye-area products should be judged more strictly than powders.